indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/advanced-usages/custom-map-styles.md

 - `label` (String, required) name to be displayed in map style selection panel
 - `url` (String, required) a url pointing to the map style json object written in [Mapbox GL Style Spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
 - `icon` (String, optional) image icon of the style, it can be a url, or an [image data url](https://flaviocopes.com/data-urls/#how-does-a-data-url-look)
 - `layerGroups` (Array, optional) Supply your own `layerGroups` to override default for more accurate layer grouping.
-When `undefined` kepler.gl will attempt to group layers of your style based on its `id` naming convention and use it to allow toggle visibility of [base map layers](https://github.com/keplergl/kepler.gl/blob/master/docs/user-guides/f-map-styles/2-map-layers.md).
+When `undefined` indranildeveloper-kepler.gl will attempt to group layers of your style based on its `id` naming convention and use it to allow toggle visibility of [base map layers](https://github.com/keplergl/indranildeveloper-kepler.gl/blob/master/docs/user-guides/f-map-styles/2-map-layers.md).

-### 2. Two Ways to supply kepler.gl with custom base map styles
+### 2. Two Ways to supply indranildeveloper-kepler.gl with custom base map styles

 #### Option 1. `mapStyles` prop